sdrasco/drawdowngame/README.md

 ## Status

-- No, it’s not finished.
-In fact, it doesn't even work at all yet.
+- It’s not finished.
+It doesn't even work at all yet.
 - This README is the user manual.
 That should be enough for you.

 ---